128technology/docs/docs/cc_fips_access_mgmt.md

 Imported webserver certificates are validated against trusted certificates configured using `trusted-ca-certificate`.
 Use the following information to create, sign, and import the certificates to the webserver.

-### Create a Trusted Certificate
+### Configure a Trusted Certificate

 Certificates are pasted in as a multi-line config.

-Create a certificate root named `ca_root` and paste the certificate file content into the command:
+Configure a certificate root named `ca_root` and paste the certificate file content into the command:

 ```
 admin@conductor-node-1.Conductor# config authority trusted-ca-certificate ca_root